RareByteStream/RareByteStream/README.md

  * If we are discussing business or we are coworkers, you can use my legal name.
 Otherwise use either my github nickname or one of my github names ( Alex and/or Willer ).
-  I use my legal name only in formal and legal contexts.
+  I use and respect my legal name only in formal and legal contexts.
- * Preferred Languages: English, German.
+ * Preferred Languages: English, Other Indo European ( can translate indo european languages efficiently in text )
- * E-Mail Address: In the profile.
+ * E-Mail Address: enesg.devel@gmail.com

 <!---